toggl/toggl_api_docs/README.md

 ### C++ ###

-TogglDesktop has a [open source, cross platform library](https://github.com/toggl/toggldesktop/tree/master/src/lib) that can be reused in your own apps.
+TogglDesktop has an [open source, cross platform library](https://github.com/toggl/toggldesktop/tree/master/src/lib) that can be reused in your own apps.